 - Car rental reimbursement: Many seniors downsize their cars if all members of the household are retired.
 If you only have one vehicle, this coverage could be helpful.
 If you are in an accident and your car is not driveable, this coverage will pay for a rental car up to your policy limits.

 - New car replacement: If you have purchased a new vehicle, you may want to consider adding this option.
 Each company’s endorsement works a bit differently, but typically this endorsement will pay to replace your totaled vehicle with a comparable new vehicle, rather than paying you the depreciated value.

-- Accident forgiveness: This optional coverage typically forgives one at-fault accident every three to five years, although the specifics will vary by company, which could help keep your policy from increasing if you cause an accident.
+- Accident forgiveness: Although the specifics will vary by company, this optional coverage typically forgives one at-fault accident every three to five years, which could help keep your policy from increasing if you cause an accident.